College Football on ABC: 1990s

 In 1991, ABC acquired the rights to the CFA from CBS in addition to the B10/P10 and went back to televising several regional games in many timeslots.
 Meanwhile, Notre Dame broke apart from the CFA and signed a deal with NBC for its home games.
 ABC televised six games on September 21 and used its Monday Night Football announcers (Al Michaels, Frank Gifford, and Dan Dierdorf) on two of those games.
 Michaels called the Arizona State-USC contest with Lynn Swann while Gifford and Dierdorf together, called Houston @ Illinois.
-On year later, Michaels would team with Swann again for a game between California and USC on October 17.
+One year later, Michaels would team with Swann again for a game between California and USC on October 17.

 1992 was the first year that ABC made most of its regional games available via pay-per-view (similar to what became known as ESPN GamePlan).
 Meanwhile, ABC used Dan Dierdorf on play-by-play (with Bo Schembechler on color commentary) for a few games such as Bowling Green @ Ohio State on September 12 and Ohio State @ Indiana on November 14.
 The 1992 season also featured the inaugural SEC Championship Game.

 On September 11, 1993, ABC televised a tripleheader.
 Notre Dame @ Michigan and Washington @ Ohio State in prime time were aired nationally while USC @ Penn State, Kansas @ Michigan State, Texas A&M @ Oklahoma, and LSU @ Mississippi State were all aired regionally at 3:30 p.m.
 Brent Musburger had a golf assignment on October 30 and thus, Roger Twibell called Notre Dame vs. Navy alongside Dick Vermeil in his place.

 On its September 24, 1994 regional state, ABC included an 1-AA game featuring Alcorn State and Steve McNair.

 ABC intentionally kept Bob Griese off of Michigan games during the 1995 season (per an ABC Sports policy) because his son Brian was the backup quarterback for the Wolverines.
 Meanwhile, Brent Musburger was on American League Division Series duty on October 7 and thus, Roger Twibell called Notre Dame @ Washington in his place.
 Mark Jones meanwhile, substituted for John Saunders as the studio host when Saunders was assigned to anchor ABC's coverage of the Major League Baseball playoffs.
 On November 11, Bob Griese attended parents weekend at Michigan, so Tim Brant worked the Nebraska @ Kansas broadcast with Keith Jackson.
 ABC expanded to a tripleheader (Army vs. Navy and Texas @ Texas A&M as the first two games) on December 2 and televised the SEC title game in prime time.